The Elmsley count tutorial. It is a card sleight.

-Below we have TagsMagic teaching us the best way of performing this move to disguise another card in the pile of cards.
+Below we have TagsMagic teaching us the best way of performing this move to disguise another card in a pile of cards.

-It requires a lot of practice and skill, but it is easy to master if you practice.
+It requires plenty of practice and skill, but it is easy to master if you practice.
 You will find many tricks that use the elmsley (ghost) count.

-You basically take the first card of the top of the pile and move it to the bottom, whilst doing that you push two cards of the top as one card..
+You basically take the first card from the top of the pile and move it to the bottom, whilst doing that you push two cards from the top as one card..

 That is the secret you will have to master.. then place those two cards on the bottom.. then continue showing the cards..

-It will take a while to learn and to master it will take a lot of practice.
+It will take a while to learn and to master it will take plenty of practice.
 You will need to just keep dealing out the cards then focus on perfecting the count as you deal.

-Its very deceptive and the audience will not see if it performed correctly.
+It is very deceptive and the audience will not see if it is performed correctly.

 Watch the trick below and learn a brilliant sleight to add to your arsenal!!

-He created many mathematical card tricks, and published the maths behind of playing card shuffling.
+He created many mathematical card tricks, and published the maths behind playing card shuffling.

-His day job was as a patent agent then later computer expert.
-But best of all he was an amateur card and close-up magician.
+He day job was a patent agent, later becoming a computer expert.
+Best of all, however, he was an amateur card and close-up magician.

 He was awarded an AMA Creative Fellowship in 1972.

-For further reading and inspiration this book The Collected Works of Alex Elmsley <vol. 1 1991 and vol. 2 1994>. is available to read.
+For further reading and inspiration this book entitled The Collected Works of Alex Elmsley <vol. 1 1991 and vol. 2 1994> is available to read.